enquire now

 • Location: Approximately 6 km south-east of Brisbane CBD, Camp Hill sits on elevated terrain in Brisbane’s inner south-east corridor.

-• Demographics: 70.5% owner-occupiers; high-income professional families; average weekly family income $3,498 (73% above the Queensland average).
+• Demographics: 70% owner-occupiers; high-income professional families; median weekly household income $3,440.

 • Transport: Cleveland line train access at Norman Park and Coorparoo stations; frequent bus routes to CBD along Old Cleveland Road.